2021 Fair Cancelled

 “We are on solid ground for now,” Warren noted, citing the taxpayer money and a reserve that the Library keeps for emergency moments such as this.
 Ford added, “We do miss seeing the patrons and sharing book ideas and chats.
 Nonetheless, the library is moving forward to welcome patrons when the library is able to reopen.”

-The 71st Annual Stone Ridge Library Fair
+The 73rd Annual Stone Ridge Library Fair was a huge success!

 Director, Stone Ridge Library

 Click on a picture to scroll through in a larger size.